VanderPloegR1/companion/Satellite-API.md

 Note: Boolean values can be represented as both true/false and 0/1

-Upon connection you will receive `BEGIN Companion Version=2.2.0-d9008309-3449` stating the build of companion you are connected to.
-This should not be relied on to be meaningful to your application, but can be presented as information to the user, or to aid debugging.
+Upon connection you will receive `BEGIN CompanionVersion=2.2.0-d9008309-3449 ApiVersion=1.0.0` stating the build of companion you are connected to.
+The `CompanionVersion` field should not be relied on to be meaningful to your application, but can be presented as information to the user, or to aid debugging.
+You should use the `ApiVersion` field to check compatibility with companion.
+The number followers [semver](https://semver.org/) for versioning.
+We hope to keep breaking changes to a minimum, and will do so only when necessary.

 ### Messages to send
 Upon receiving an unknown command, the server will respond with the format `ERROR MESSAGE="Unknown command: SOMETHING"`